bripfaff/IDD-Fa18-Lab3/README.md

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**

+An Idea I had for this is we could assing parts of the 1024 bytes to each of the variables we want to print out so for location 1-20, we save the x values from the accellerometer, at prints 20-40 we stave the y values etc.

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**